-Each new client enrolled in Emergency Financial Assistance must receive an orientation to the services at the first visit; document this orientation in the client file.
+Each new client enrolled in Emergency Financial Assistance must receive an orientation to the services on the first visit.
+Document this orientation in the client file.

-Eligibility Screening: If the Emergency Financial Assistance provider is the client's first contact with a Ryan White-funded provider, the client must be screened for eligibility as described in the Common Standards of Care.
+Eligibility Screening: If the Emergency Financial Assistance subrecipient is the client's first contact with a Ryan White-funded provider, the client must be screened for eligibility as described in the Common Standards of Care.

-Assessment: The Emergency Financial Assistance provider will determine the need for emergency financial assistance.
+Assessment: The Emergency Financial Assistance subrecipient will determine the need for emergency financial assistance.
 Clients must submit proof of the need (i.e., a utility shut-off notice).
 Emergency Financial Assistance funds can only be used as a last resort for payment of services and items for a short period of time (i.e., not indefinitely/ongoing).
+Ensure funds are only used to supplement, and not supplant, existing federal, state, or local funding for HIV-related services.
+Example: Funds may not be used for utilities if the client lives in housing through programs that include the cost of utilities (e.g. Section 8 housing).